iandailis/NES-FPGA/README.md

 2. Compile
 3. Program the FPGA.
 Make sure SW[0] is flipped on.
 5. Launch NIOS-II Build Tools for Eclipse, with working directory eclipse/
 6. Press "Run Configurations" then "Run."
-Once the NIOS-II console is showing the pressed keycodes, you can begin to play!
+Once the hex displays or the NIOS-II console is showing the pressed keycodes, you can begin to play!

 Controls:
 - SW[0]: CPU Reset (active low)